 The menu name, section names, and item names are all embedded into the HTML as CSS classes (normalized to contain only hyphens, rather that underscores or colons).
 This increases the size of the markup slightly but provides themers with a high degree of control and flexibility when styling the site.

 Example: The following would be the output of the foo menu with sections alt and default containing items baz and bar respectively.

-''' class="elgg-menu elgg-menu-foo elgg-menu-foo-alt">
+''' class="elgg-menu-item elgg-menu-item-baz">

-class="elgg-menu-item elgg-menu-item-baz">
+cli class="elgg-menu-item elgg-menu-item-bar">